Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 How do you overcome irrational fears?

-First, know that it’s never your fault if you have a fear.
-Even if fear is irrational, it can be very real to you.
-The fear response you experience when you encounter fears and phobias is a standard biological reaction meant to protect you from danger.
-The first step to overcome it may be to get to know your fear response and start to identify irrational thoughts and anxiety when it shows up.
+The first step to overcome it may be to get to know your fear response and start to identify irrational thoughts and anxiety when they show up.
+For some people, professional help, including therapy or medication, can provide additional support in managing these fears.
 Then, you can start to face your fears and work through them.
-When experiencing a fear response, you might say to yourself, “this is a healthy, normal fear response, and I am grateful that my body produces this fear response to me; however, I am not in danger right now.”
+When a person experiences a fear response, you might say to yourself, “This is a healthy, normal fear response, and I am grateful that my body produces this fear response to me; however, I am not in danger right now.”

 What are the most common irrational fears?